Informfully/Documentation/docs/source/resources.rst

 Tutorial Noteboook
 ------------------

-We provide an wiki with more background information on all the components and features implemented as part of our extended framework in the `Informfully Online Documentation <https://informfully.readthedocs.io/en/latest/recommenders.html>`_,
+We provide a wiki with more background information on all the components and features implemented as part of our extended framework in the `Informfully Online Documentation <https://informfully.readthedocs.io/en/latest/recommenders.html>`_,